California State University, Los Angeles: Student housing

 From 1964 to 1972, developer Louis Lesser built six off-campus, 10-story high-rise residential halls to house 3,600 students.
 The 175 acre campus lacked space for horizontal expansion, following the California State University expansion plan started in 1959.
 This doubled the university's housing capacity, making Cal State LA the largest in the California State University system.
 Maxwell Starkman & Associates, AIA, of Beverly Hills, designed the development plan.
 Unlike other components of the Cal State University system being developed in the 1960s, the residence halls were privately financed by Louis Lesser Enterprises, Inc. The first residential life complex phase I on-campus housing was opened in June 1984, and three years later, a second residential life complex Phase II was opened.
 Cal State LA has a student-housing complex where students can rent a house at double occupancy for $655.00 per month (as of November 2009).
 During 1984 Summer Olympics that took place in Los Angeles, Cal State LA student houses were upgraded and expanded because it housed the athletics of the 1984 Summer Olympics.

 Lesser also pioneered underground parking, with his Cal State LA development, at the time considered unusual enough to merit a separate newspaper section header, "Parking Underground", which described a two-level underground parking lot as a "concept" of "subterranean spaces".

-The housing expansion the Golden Eagle Apartments (GEA) for Graduate and Upper-Division Students are located one block north of campus.

 The Student Housing East project was completed in 2021.
 The North Campus Project provides for new student housing facilities, new soccer fields, and a parking structure within the northern portion of the Cal State LA campus.
 Scope of the Work: The student housing facilities provide 1,500 beds for freshmen and sophomore students, as well as an associated dining facility.